close

 Bavarian meaning

 From Kiel to Konstanz you can be sure that Germans will understand you when greeted with “Servus”, but the address is predominantly used by people in Bavaria, as well as in other parts of Austria and across Europe.
-The Bavarian greeting is used by pensioners and teenagers alike, and just like “Grüß Gott”, meaning hello and literally “greetings to God”, is a nod to the still prevalent role of Catholicism in the federal state.
+The Bavarian greeting is used by pensioners and teenagers alike, and just like “Grüß Gott”, meaning hello and literally, “greetings to God”, it is a nod to the still prevalent role of Catholicism in the federal state.

 If you’re feeling particularly pious you can go the whole hog with “Servus Christi” (servant of Christ), which will demonstrate your historical knowledge but might come off a little strong.